skyworkz/website/content/blog/gen-ai-local-stable-diffusion.md

 ---
 title: "Using generative AI models to make a scetch from a photo"
-description: "Last year AWS released a new iteration of their API Gateway product: HTTP APIs.
-This new version promises lower prices, improved performance and some new features.
-Some features that are available in the older REST API are not (yet) available for HTTP APIs, though.
-The official comparison page gives a good overview of which features are available in both products."
+description: "Over the past year there has been an explosion of generative AI products.
+This has not just been the case with LLM-models such as "
 id: "blog"
 date: "2024-01-17"
 author: "Robert Czanik"
 canonicalUrl:
 audio: []
 series: []
-images:
+# images:
-- "img/blog/original.jpeg"
+#     - "img/blog/original.jpeg"
-- "img/blog/anime1.png"
+#     - "img/blog/anime1.png"
-- "img/blog/anime2.png"
+#     - "img/blog/anime2.png"
--
 tags: ["genai", "machinelearning", "images", "stablediffussion"]
 videos: []
 ---
-# What is generative AI and why use it?
+## What is generative AI and why use it?

 In this blog post generative AI is introduced, specifically one of the most popular prompt-to-image packages: Stable diffusion.
 First of all, the question is what is generative AI: Generative AI is software that uses some form of input from a user to generate content using a deep learing model.
 The input is usually given as text, in the form of a prompt which specifies the description of the type of content that you want to generate.